-- the fact that an incentive fee arrangement is more appropriate to an externally managed fund (like the Company) than is a stock option program; - the fact that the utility of a stock option plan to reward fund management has been curtailed by recent regulations that prohibit executive officers from borrowing from an issuer to finance the exercise of their stock options; - the concern that stock options may incentivize managers (and directors who receive stock options) to manage a fund for short-run returns rather than long-term goals; - the fact that incentive fees are the predominant method used by private equity firms with whom the Company and the Adviser compete for talented professionals; - the fact that the use of incentive fees is now becoming standard among business development companies and is a compensation structure that is both understood and expected by analysts who evaluate the Company and its stock; and - the expectation that the total cost to the Company and its stockholders of the incentive fees will be less than the cost of the stock options, primarily because of the dilutive effect of the stock options, and in part because of recent changes in the accounting for stock options pursuant to which the costs associated with such options will soon be required to be recognized as a non-cash expense by the issuer.
+- the fact that the utility of a stock option plan to reward fund management has been curtailed by recent regulations that prohibit executive officers from borrowing from an issuer to finance the exercise of their stock options; - the concern that stock options may incentivize managers (and directors who receive stock options) to manage a fund for short-run returns rather than long-term goals; - the fact that incentive fees are the predominant method used by private equity firms with whom the Company and the Adviser compete for talented professionals; - the fact that the use of incentive fees is now becoming standard among business development companies and is a compensation structure that is both understood and expected by analysts who evaluate the Company and its stock; and - the expectation that the Company and its stockholders would benefit from the removal of the dilutive effects associated with stock options, and the avoidance of the accounting charges related to stock options that will soon be required to be recognized as non-cash expense by the Company under recently adopted accounting rules.

-Based on the information reviewed by, and the ensuing discussions of, the Company's board of directors, the board, including a majority of the non-interested directors, concluded that the investment advisory fee rates, including the incentive fee rates, were reasonable in relation to the services to be provided.
+Based on the information reviewed by, and the ensuing discussions of, the Company's board of directors, the board, including a majority of the non-interested directors, concluded that the investment advisory fee rates, including the incentive fee rates, were reasonable in relation to the services to be provided by the Adviser and Gladstone Administration.
 Based on its review and discussion, the board approved the Proposed Agreement as being in the best interests of the Company's stockholders.
 The board then directed that the Proposed Agreement be submitted to stockholders for approval with the board's recommendation that stockholders of the Company vote to approve the Proposed Agreement.